Jerenaux/westward/README.md

 # Westward

 Westward is an open-source aspiring MMORPG written in Javascript.
+The latest version of the game is accessible at all times at [www.westward-online.com/](http://www.westward-online.com/).

 **Disclaimer**: Westward began as a closed-source project, and has grown that way for more than 2 years.
 As a result, the current codebase is messy and not very collaboration-friendly.
 Documentation is sorely missing, the tests are a mess, and the code itself looks like